 - One set of quotes for the replacement motor and/or electric equipment, installation, and service line extension must be submitted with the application.

 - If selected for an award, the rebate recipient must maintain ownership of the new motor and/or electric equipment for at least five years from the date of purchase and continue to operate it in Nebraska.
-If the new motor and/or electric equipment is sold before the end of the five-year period, moved out of state, or used for purposes other than specified under this program, the rebate recipient must notify NDEQ and may be required to return up to the full amount of the rebate to NDEQ.
-The amount required to be returned is at the discretion of NDEQ and will be determined on a case-by-case basis.
+If the new motor and/or electric equipment is sold before the end of the five-year period, moved out of state, or used for purposes other than specified under this program, the rebate recipient must notify NDEE and may be required to return up to the full amount of the rebate to NDEE.
+The amount required to be returned is at the discretion of NDEE and will be determined on a case-by-case basis.